 Have you heard the saying “breakfast is the most important meal of the day”?
-Well, up until recently, I never ate breakfast.
+Well, up until recently I never ate breakfast.
 My hubby and kids are HUGE breakfast lovers, me…not so much!

 I’m a “lunch and dinner, especially dessert” type of gal!
 Breakfast never really did anything for me.

-However, now that we have incorporated egg scrambles into rotation, I gladly add my plate to the line up and have thoroughly been enjoying all the variety!
+However, now that we have incorporated egg scrambles into rotation, I gladly add my plate to the lineup and have thoroughly been enjoying all the variety!

 Not only do these scrambles really stick with you, but you can change them up each and every time, adding in what you have on hand.